kriskumar/RSorcery/README.md

 Specify where your file is located.
-By default if an ouput file is not specified it creates one in the same folder with _extracted.r appended to the name
+By default if an ouput file is not specified it creates one in the same folder with '_extracted.r' appended to the name which now contains the implemented function.

 ``` r